AnanduSreekumar/CMPE-283-Virtulization-Technologies/Assignment-1/README.md

 Step 1 - Setup
 a.
 Anandu Created a VM Ware with nexted virtulization enabled
 b.
 Followed the steps and recereted in Jeswanth Laptop
 c.
-Jeswaznth focked the linux kernel code
+Jeswanth forked the linux kernel code

 Step 2 - Building the kernel
 a.
 Build the kernel with the updated version in the linux repo using make oldconfig and make -j 8 modules